 Photo journalism, etc.

-Creative are open to the imagination and although the image must originate from the authors camera there is no limit to the degree of manipulation.
+Altered Reality is open to the imagination and although the image must originate from the authors camera there is no limit to the degree of manipulation.

 Pictorial is the use of photographic medium as an art form.
 The emphasis is on interest, visual impact, composition and technical excellence.
 It is not confined to any particular subject or style of photography.